keadeish/serivce-desk-tools/README.md

 **<center>Active Directory Exporting Tool</center>**

 A tool which exports groups & sub-groups from Active Directory.
-This tool's script was created with PowerShell & its GUI was designed with C#; using windows WPF framework.
+This tool's script was created with PowerShell & its GUI was designed with C#; using Windows WPF framework.

 **How to run**
 1. Create a folder at your desired destination on your PC - e.g. 'C:\Temp\ServiceDeskTools'.